To the Members of

 iv.
 There is no transaction during the year which attracts the provision of Section 185& 186 of the companies Act 2013.

 v.
 The Company has not accepted any deposits from the public and consequently thedirectives issued by the Reserve Bank of India and the provisions of Section 73 to 76 orany other relevant provisions of the Companies Act and rules framed there under are notapplicable to the Company.

 vi.
 According to Information and explanation given to us the Central Government hasnot prescribed the maintenance of cost records under sub section (1) of Section 148 of theCompanies Act 2013 in respect of business carried out by the Company.
 Thereforeprovisions of Clause 3(vi) of the Order are not applicable to the Company.

 vii. (a) The Company has been regular in depositing with appropriate authoritiesundisputed statutory dues including provident fund Income tax service tax cess and anyother statutory dues as applicable to it with appropriate authorities.

 |Income Tax ||2008-09 ||13851455 ||ITAT Delhi |

-|Income Tax ||2012-13 ||915920 ||CIT (A)- Delhi |
+|Income Tax ||2017-18 ||1360312 ||CIT (Appeal) Delhi |

 ix.
 The company has not raised any money by way of initial public offer or furtherpublic offer (including debt instruments) and term loans were applied for the purposes forwhich those are raised.

 x.
 To the best of our knowledge and according to the information and explanation givento us no fraud by the company or any fraud on the Company by its officers or employeeshas been noticed or reported during the year;

 xi.
 In our opinion and according to the information and explanation given to us thecompany has paid managerial remuneration in accordance with the requisite approvalsmandated by the provisions of section 197 read with Schedule V to the Companies Act 2013